divesresearch/dives-website/content/english/blog/curve-il-calculator.md

 ---

-There are various published impermanent loss calculators, yet there is none for the Curve’s StableSwap pools.
+There are various published impermanent loss calculators, yet there is none for Curve’s StableSwap pools.
 Because StableSwap pools work with a different methodology and are based on a different formula, traditional impermanent loss calculators do not work on Curve’s StableSwap pools.
 As Dives Research, we have developed an open-source app to calculate the impermanent loss on StableSwap